Kjell Ingolf Ropstad: Parliament

-He served as a deputy representative to the Norwegian Parliament from Aust-Agder during the term 2005–2009.
-He was elected a representative from Aust-Agder for the period 2009–2013.
+He served as a deputy representative to the Storting from Aust-Agder during the term 2005–2009.
+He was elected a representative from Aust-Agder for the period 2009–2013 and has been re-elected since.
+In May 2024, he announced that he wouldn't seek re-election at the 2025 election.

 Party leader

+Ropstad had been elected as second deputy leader of the party in 2017.

 From late 2018 to early 2019, he led the party's negotiations to enter the Solberg Cabinet after the path choice initiated by then leader Knut Arild Hareide.
-When negotiations were finished, he alongside two other party members, were appointed to the cabinet.
+When negotiations were finished, he alongside two other party members, were appointed to the cabinet on 22 January 2019.
 Ropstad himself became Minister of Children and Family Affairs, and was also subsequently elected party leader in April the same year.

 Ropstad led the party into 2021 election, with his party seeing its seat number reduce to 3 and their overall percentage to 3,8 nationwide.
 Former Knut Arild Hareide advisor Åshild Mathisen expressed that it was an indication of the party's "death".
 Ropstad himself argued to the contrary saying it was the exact reason the party had to prove the contrary despite the poor result.

 Following his announced resignation on 18 September 2021, the central board of the Christian Democratic Party decided that Ropstad would step down as leader on 24 September related to their national board meeting.
-They also said that Olaug Bollestad would become acting leader.
+It was also announced that Olaug Bollestad would become acting leader.
+Bollestad was acting leader until the extraordinary convention held on 13 November, where she was elected leader on a permanent basis.